Skip to main content

 Install DataStar

-DataStar ships as a Windows MSI that installs the desktop client and the bundled DataStar.Tools CLI.
-The installer is fully self-contained, with no other dependencies or frameworks required.
-The full package is around 68 MB and installs in under a minute.
+DataStar ships as a Windows MSI, a macOS .dmg, and Linux .deb/.rpm packages, each installing the desktop client.
+On Windows and Linux the bundled DataStar.Tools CLI is installed alongside it.
+The installers are fully self-contained, with no other dependencies or frameworks required, and install in under a minute.

 Supported platforms